 Call for Nominations

-We are pleased to announce a call for nominations for the inaugural Stanley N. Katz Prize for Excellence in Public Humanities.
-Created to commemorate the Council's 50th anniversary and honor the legacy of scholar and longtime NJCH board member Stan Katz, the prize will recognize a New Jersey-based organization that has demonstrated significant engagement with and impact through recent community-focused public humanities work in our state.
+We are pleased to announce the call for nominations for the 2025 Stanley N. Katz Prize for Excellence in Public Humanities.
+Created to commemorate the Council's 50th anniversary and honor the legacy of scholar and longtime NJCH board member Stan Katz, the prize will recognize a public humanities project from a New Jersey-based organization that demonstrates community engagement and has had a significant impact upon people in the Garden State.

 Winners will receive an award of $5,000 from NJCH